 Aurora Storage Products Full Line:

 Aurora Storage products is based just outside of Chicago in Aurora, Illinois.
 Aurora Storage Products is really known for their quality fit and finish.
-As president of NationWide Shelving, James Gault can honestly tell you, “It is the best four post shelving I’ve ever seen.
+As president of Material handling USA, James Gault can honestly tell you, “It is the best four post shelving I’ve ever seen.
 In fact, all of Aurora’s products are the best in the industry”.
 Best products, best paint, and best installations.

-Aurora Storage Products the sister company of Richard Wilcox Conveyor and Hardware.
-Some new things are happening at Aroura Storage as we kick off 2021.
-Aurora hired a new president, Bob .McMurtry.
-Aurora Storage products bought the MJ cantilevers library shelving line and launched four new products in 2020.
-Aurora continues to invest in new machinery and factory improvements including implementing New Order entry software.
+Again new things are happening at Aroura Storage Products as we now kick off 2023.
+Aurora president, Bob .McMurtry still leaders the group.
+Aurora Storage products MJ cantilevers library shelving line continues to grow.
 Always the leader!

 This system is one that Aurora Storage Products designed and sold for parachutes and flight gear.